Duality between open systems and closed bilayer systems: Thermofield double states as quantum many-body scars

 Quantum many-body scars (further referred to as ``scars'' for brevity) are special, often explicitly known eigenstates of nonintegrable closed many-body systems \cite{Shiraishi_2017_Systematic,turner2018weak,serbyn2021quantum,moudgalya2022quantum}.
 They reside in the bulk of the spectrum and typically possess distinctly nonthermal properties.
 Scars can manifest themselves in quantum quench experiments through the lack of thermalization and persistent oscillations of local observables \cite{lin2017quasiparticle, bernien2017probing, chen2022error, su2023observation, zhang2023many}.

-Remarkably, the scar obtained here turns out to be the {\it thermofield double state}, thus we adopt the term ``thermofield scar''.
-The thermofield double state is a highly entangled state that first emerged in thermal quantum field theory \cite{umezawa1982thermo} and further found applications in molecular dynamics \cite{Borrelli_2021_Finite}, black hole physics \cite{Maldacena_2003_Eternal,Maldacena_2013_Cool,hartman2013time} and quantum simulations \cite{Wu_2019_Variational, Zhu_2020_Generation,Francis_2021_Many-body}.
-Importantly, the bipartite entanglement entropy of the thermofield scar is thermal, with the temperature coinciding with the reservoir temperature on the open system side of the duality.
+Remarkably, the scar obtained here turns out to be a {\it thermofield double state} with respect to a single-body observable which would be a conserved quantity in the absence of dissipation -- thus we adopt the term ``thermofield scar''.
+The thermofield double state first emerged in thermal quantum field theory \cite{umezawa1982thermo} and further found applications in molecular dynamics \cite{Borrelli_2021_Finite}, black hole physics \cite{Maldacena_2003_Eternal,Maldacena_2013_Cool,hartman2013time} and quantum simulations \cite{Wu_2019_Variational, Zhu_2020_Generation,Francis_2021_Many-body}.
+Importantly, the {\it single-layer} bipartite entanglement entropy of the thermofield scar is thermal, with the temperature coinciding with the reservoir temperature on the open system side of the duality.
 In a special case of infinite temperature, the entanglement entropy is maximal and the thermofield scar reduces to the recently discovered Einstein-Podolsky-Rosen (EPR) scar \cite{langlett2022rainbow,wildeboer2022quantum}.
+At the same time, for other bipartitions the entanglement entropy of the thermofield scar is zero, which justifies the name ``scar'' \cite{serbyn2021quantum,moudgalya2022quantum}.

 Further, we present broad families of open many-body systems where nontrivial eigen operators of the Lindbladian can be explicitly constructed.
 The duals of these eigen operators are additional scar states of the dual bilayer system.